River Moyola: Tributaries

-Douglas River The largest tributary on the river around 20 meters at its widest point it flows from the Feeny Mountain towards Moneyneany and then through the Seven Arch Bridge before joining the Moyola above the Weddell Bridge.
+Douglas River The largest tributary on the river around 20 meters at its widest point it formally starts at the joining's of the Dunlogan and Drumderg Rivers just outside Moneyneany and after the Altalacky River joins the main river.
+The river flows through a mixture of woodland and fields before it reaches the Boheradaile Bridge known more as the Seven Arch Bridge a concrete structure consisting of seven corrugated steel pipes built in 1937.
+The River then flows through the Seven Arch Bridge onwards about a mile before joining the Moyola above the Weddell Bridge at a spot known to anglers as the Meetings.

-Whitewater River The second largest tributary starting up Slieve Gallion flowing a few miles to the village of Straw before joining the river downstream from Disert Bridge.
+Whitewater River The second largest tributary starting up on the slopes of Slieve Gallion where a dam was constructed on the mountain to divert water into a network of pipes feeding Lough Fea.
+The riverbed now running dry for a brief time before the flow picks up again.
+It flows under the Corrick Bridge the tallest in Ballinascreen the onwards for a few miles to the village of Straw before joining the river downstream from Disert Bridge.
+Its tributary the Blackwater is the main outflow from Lough Fea.

-Grange Water River a smallish river around 5 meters wide it starts near Desertmartin before snaking its way across the lowland area around Curran before joining the river upstream from Curran Bridge.
+Grange Water River The third largest tributary river averaging around 5 meters wide it starts on Slieve Gallion before flowing through Longfield then Desertmartin before snaking its way across the lowland area towards Curran before joining the Moyola River just upstream from Curran Bridge.

-Altagoan River a small river which also starts on Slieve Gallion it flows northwest to join the Moyola.
+Altagoan River a small river which also starts on Slieve Gallion it flows just to the east of Draperstown flowing in a northwest direction to join the Moyola just off the Weddell Bridge Road.

-Mullagh River a small river about 3 meters wide along most of its length it starts at the confluence of the Milltown Burn and Back Burn outside Maghera and joins the big river downstream from Ballynahone Bridge.
+Mullagh River a small river about 3 meters wide along most of its length it starts at the confluence of the Milltown Burn and Back Burn just outside Maghera before it flows under both the New Mullagh Bridge built in 1972 by Glovers of Moneymore then the Old Bridge it replaced.
+It then flows through the low lying flood plains towards Carricknakielt before it dips under the A6 shortly after that it joins the big river downstream from the Ballynahone Bridge.

-Glengomma Water River a mountain stream which flows from near the Glenelly Valley down towards the Moyola where it joins at Sixtowns.
+Glengomma Water River a mountain stream which flows from near the Glenelly Valley flowing down through Bancran down towards the Moyola where it joins at the Sixtowns.

 Coppies River the smallest tributary an urban stream which flows through the urban areas of Magherafelt it joined the Moyola between Castledawson and Newbridge.